fdeblasio/pokeemerald-expansion/notes.md

 ### Other
 - Decap easy chat species/moves/multi-word choices?
 - Have Gabby and Ty's TV show use nicknames?
+- Make stripes of type palettes consistent
+    - For example, Dark uses the rest of the E4's but Ice looks like it uses Wallace's
 - Update palettes?:
     - Pokédex (and HGSS Pokédex)
     - look in graphics/ for more